Guidance for business and academic organisations on how to get funding to test ideas and develop innovative products and services.

 Innovate UK also runs funding competitions on behalf of other organisations, details and how to apply will be published on our website

 To get a grant you have to apply through a funding competition.

-You can also attend a briefing event to find out more about the competition.
+You should read the scope information carefully before you apply.
+You can also attend a briefing event or webinar to find out more about the competition.

-Some competitions are open only to small or medium-sized enterprises (SMEs).
-You may need to check if you fit the EU definition of an SME.
+Some competitions will be open only to small or medium-sized enterprises (SMEs).
+Check if you fit the EU definition of an SME.

 How to register online

 You will be eligible for different rates of funding depending on the type and size of your organisation and your role in the project.
 All competitions are open to businesses.
 If you are another type of organisation you may be able to apply for some competitions but rules vary.

 You must register online for each competition so that we can send you an application form.
 You must upload your completed application and any other requested documents before the deadline.